 People have felt that they don’t really know what is going to happen – to their health, to their work, to their business, to society, to everyone and everything around them.
 They don’t know how long a lockdown will last or when new quarantine restrictions will be put in place or when masks will be required and when not required, and what is going to happen with testing regimes.
 People can’t plan for the future.
 They can’t know what tomorrow is going to bring.

 And that is undermining their sense of security.

 So, the question I simply want to ask these Yamim Noraim, on these Days of Awe, is, “how do we deal with insecurity?”.
 And the answer is contained, or at least the Jewish answer is contained, in that one word “bitachon” – the word that means security on the one hand and faith on the other.

 How do you cope with insecurity?
 By faith.
 That has been the Jewish experience for almost 4,000 years.
 Judaism is about insecurity in a way perhaps that no other religion is, and Jews have experienced insecurity in a way no other people have.
 The Jewish story begins with Abraham and Sarah just hearing a voice, calling them away from their family and their birthplace to a land that they did not know, el ha’aretz asher areka, God doesn’t even tell them where they are going to.
 They are travelling to an unknown destination; they are travelling blind.

 As I’ve argued many times, in Judaism, faith is not certainty.
 Faith is the courage to live with uncertainty.

-I wish you a coming year as sweet as honey on your table, a year of hope, good health, and good tidings.
+I wish you a coming year as sweet as honey on your table, filled with hope, good health, and cheerful tidings.